 The Central Valley Water Board will require those discharger(s) with authorized exceptions to prepare a status report every 5 years summarizing compliance with the terms and conditions of the exception.
 The status reports may be presented individually for individual exceptions or collectively for exceptions granted to multiple dischargers.
 The Central Valley Water Board will conduct its review of exceptions in a public hearing.
+As part of this public review, the Central Valley Water Board will consider the length of the exception’s terms, and revise the length of terms if appropriate.
+In determining if the length of the term is appropriate, the Central Valley Water Board needs to confirm if the term is still as short as practicable for each discharger or category of dischargers.
 The Central Valley Water Board may terminate an exception when the applicant(s) are not complying with the terms and conditions that are part of the exception.
 Any rescission of an exception may only occur after notice and hearing.

 Exceptions are intended to facilitate long-term attainment of water quality objectives under the Salt and/or Nitrate Control Program or to provide the time needed to revise an inappropriate water quality objective or beneficial use designation.
-The Central Valley Water Board will consider granting an exception to the implementation of water quality objectives for salinity, nitrate, or boron under this Program if the applicant is fully participating in the Salt and/or Nitrate Control Programs as indicated by the letter required under #####., below and meets the specific requirements for boron indicated in #####.
+The Central Valley Water Board will consider granting an exception to the implementation of water quality objectives for salinity, nitrate, or boron under this Program if the applicant is fully participating in the Salt and/or Nitrate Control Programs and meets the specific requirements for boron, as applicable.

 The Central Valley Water Board will set interim performance-based requirements when the exception is authorized.

-Requirements associated with seeking and approving an exception shall include, but are not limited to: eligibility criteria, mitigation responsibilities, monitoring/reporting obligations, and expectations relevant to implementing the SNMP Management Goals.
+Requirements associated with seeking and approving an exception shall include, but are not limited to: eligibility criteria, mitigation responsibilities, monitoring/reporting obligations, and expectations relevant to implementing the Salt and Nitrate Control Program Management Goals.

 As a condition for reauthorizing/renewing an exception, the Central Valley Water Board will require those discharger(s) with authorized exceptions terms greater than ten years to prepare and submit a report every ten years that reassesses Best Management Practices (BMPs) and surveys available treatment technologies to determine if feasible, practicable and reasonable compliance options have become available.
 The Central Valley Water Board will include review of BMPs and available treatment technologies when conducting the public hearing to review compliance as described in paragraph 3 above.
 Following review of the BMPs and available treatment technologies, the Central Valley Water Board may revise requirements under the authorized exception.